-During the Reporting Period, the Group was in compliance with all local rules and regulations relating to health and safety, advertising, labelling and privacy matters relating to works and services provided and methods of redress.
+We are not aware of any cases of non-compliance with laws and regulations relating to health and safety, advertising, labelling and, privacy matters relating to works and services provided during the Reporting Period.

-6.3 MORAL INTEGRITY AND ANTI-CORRUPTION
+6.3.
+MORAL INTEGRITY AND ANTI-CORRUPTION

-We uphold high standards on promoting anti-corruption, with all our employees and directors are required to maintain a high level of business ethics.
-The audit committee of the Company (the "Audit Committee") has the overall responsibility for matters related to the internal controls of anti-corruption of the Group.
+We uphold high standards on promoting anti-corruption.
+We require all employees and directors to maintain a high level of business ethics.
+The Audit Committee of the Company has the overall responsibility for matters related to the internal controls of anti-corruption of the Group.